antham/cultura/README.md

 ## The providers

-You can define which fact provider you want to use, default is to display all, if you want to customize which one to use do `cargo run config set-providers TIL,DYK`, it will use both `DYK` and `TIL` as fact provider.
+You can define which fact provider you want to use, default is to display all, if you want to customize which one to use for instance do `cargo run config set-providers TIL,DYK` and it will use both `DYK` and `TIL` as fact provider.

 The available providers:
 | Provider | Site                                                     |